tomyamashita/YamashitaFuns2/README.md

 ## Changelog
+0.0.0.22 - 2022-07-28
+  Modified the APFun_env function to reduce the likelihood that the zoo::na.locf() function does not work

 0.0.0.21 - 2022-07-27
   Modified the timelapseQC function to allow the user to set which species are excluded from the check on number of individuals
   Modified the APFun_Timelapse function to use column names instead of column IDs to subset data